CllsPy/CllTorch-Blog/content/posts/today.md

 - How to use **arrays** and operate them.
 - **Unit Testing**
   - Use `python -m unittest test_module.py`
-  - Common assertions: `assertEqual`, `assertRaise`.
+  - Common assertions: `assertEqual`, `assertRaises`.

 ## Day 2: July 20, 2024

-- Learned how to authenticate HuggingFace using the login screen in Google Colabs.
+- Learned how to authenticate HuggingFace using the login screen in Google Colab.
 - Discovered the model [HuggingFaceTB/SmolLM-1.7B-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM-1.7B-Instruct?text=write+a+poem).
 - Explored the functionality of Prompt Template in LangChain.
 - Understood the importance of standardizing prompts.
-- Learned how to create an API and use it in Colabs.
+- Learned how to create an API and use it in Colab.
-- Aprendi como funciona o Prompt Template do LangChain
+- Learned how the Prompt Template in LangChain works.
-- Entendi porque é importante padronizar o prompt
+- Understood why it is important to standardize the prompt.
-- Aprendi a criar API e usar ela no Colabs
+- Learned how to create an API and use it in Colab.